dnavarrete-suse/keycloak-terraform/README.md

 ## Troubleshooting

 If keycloak does not come up, ssh into the host created by terraform and run a "docker ps" and "docker logs" to see why it failed.

+If the certificates are not in place, or the issue has something to do with them.
+You will find the proper logs for it under "/var/log/letsencrypt/".